 - Treatment by a multidisciplinary professional staff is provided in exchange for a co-payment from the policyholder.

-- The co-payment for a child between ages 3 and 9 who does not suffer from a somatic developmental disorder for services in the field of child development is established in Section 6 of the second addendum to the National Health Insurance Law, and is updated every year according to the increase in the healthcare cost index (as of 07.2013, this amount was 28 NIS).
+- The co-payment for a child between ages 3 and 9 who does not suffer from a somatic developmental disorder for services in the field of child development is established in Section 6 of the second addendum to the National Health Insurance Law, and is updated every year according to the increase in the healthcare cost index.

 - Additional treatments provided through supplementary insurance also require a co-payment which varies by health plan.
 Supplementary insurance policyholders should check their arrangements according to their plan and level.